Chart Color Schemes

 Population growth drivers in Bella Vista are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, Bella Vista's population is estimated at around 9,238.
-This reflects an increase of 854 people since the 2021 Census, which reported a population of 8,384.
-The change was inferred from AreaSearch's estimate of resident population at 8,945 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,118 persons per square kilometer, above national averages assessed by AreaSearch.
-Bella Vista's growth rate of 10.2% since the 2021 census exceeded both its SA3 area (6.4%) and state levels, making it a regional growth leader.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers being positive factors.
+As of Feb 2026, the estimated population of the suburb of Bella Vista is around 9,238.
+This figure represents an increase of 854 people since the 2021 Census, which reported a population of 8,384.
+The change was inferred from AreaSearch's resident population estimate of 8,945 in June 2024 and validated new addresses since the Census date.
+This results in a density ratio of 2,118 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Bella Vista's growth rate of 10.2% since the 2021 census surpassed both the SA3 area (6.4%) and the state level.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch's projections for Bella Vista are based on ABS/Geoscience Australia data released in 2024 with a 2022 base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to grow by 1,992 persons, reflecting an increase of 17.5% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, an above median population growth is projected for the suburb of Bella Vista, with an expected increase of 1,695 persons by 2041.
+This reflects a total increase of 15.2% over the 17-year period.

 Frequently Asked Questions - Population